Aly & Fila

 While both continue to produce music together, only Fadi currently goes on tour since Aly suffered a severe ear injury while performing and was advised to avoid loud music or risk losing the hearing in that ear altogether.
-Since then, Fadi has played on events and festivals like Cream at Amnesia in Ibiza, Electric Daisy Carnival, Creamfields, Ministry of Sound and Stereosonic.

 History

-Aly El Sayed Amr Fathalah (Aly) and Fadi Wassef Naguib (Fila), the Egyptian duo, were both born in 1981 and have known each other since kindergarten.
+Aly El Sayed Amr Fathalah (Aly) and Fadi Wassef Naguib (Fila) were both born in 1981 and have known each other since kindergarten.
 They began making music and DJ-ing around the age of eighteen.
-After falling in love with the music of Paul Van Dyk, The Thrillseekers and Chicane, they built their first small studio and started doing electronic music and DJ-ing from 1999.
-Once they established themselves in Egypt, they decided to go international, signing with the German record label Euphonic Records in 2003.
+After hearing and enjoying the music of Paul Van Dyk, The Thrillseekers and Chicane, they built their first small studio and started producing electronic music and DJ-ing in 1999.
+Once they became known in Egypt, they signed with the German record label Euphonic Records in 2003.
 They were the first duo from Egypt that went international.
-Their first release, "Eye of Horus," was played by Paul Van Dyk, Armin Van Buuren, DJ Tiësto and others.
-The track was licensed to Fundamental Recordings in the Netherlands and reached number 4 position in the Dutch Dance charts.

-After finishing their contract with Euphonic Records, Fila met with Andy Prinz, and they decided to launch their first sublabel of Offshore.
-Their first release through Offshore Music Switzerland / AP Pro Audio "Spirit of Ka" made it on numerous playlists.
+After finishing their contract with Euphonic Records, Fila met with Andy Prinz, and they launched their first sublabel of Offshore.
+Their first release through Offshore Music Switzerland / AP Pro Audio "Spirit of Ka" was a modest success.

-They have played alongside Armin Van Buuren in his A State of Trance radio show celebrations all over the world including locations like Den Bosch, Miami, Sydney, Buenos Aires, Utrecht, and many others.
-The duo opened a new record label by the year 2009, naming it like the radio show, Future Sound of Egypt Recordings.
+The duo opened a new record label by the year 2009, naming it after the radio show, Future Sound of Egypt Recordings.
 The record label signed on DJs such as Sean Tyas, Arctic Moon, M.I.K.E.
 Push, Roger Shah, The Thrillseekers, Bjorn Akesson and Neptune Project.
-They have also signed other upcoming Egyptian trance DJs such as Philippe el Sisi, Mohamed Ragab, and Brave and in late 2010 the label joined forces with the Armada roster.
+They have also signed other Egyptian trance DJs such as Philippe el Sisi, Mohamed Ragab, and Brave and in late 2010 the label merged with the Armada roster.